feathersui/feathersui-website/docs/as3-starling/cookbook/item-renderer-stop-scrolling.md

 ---
-title: How to prevent a List from scrolling when a child of a custom item renderer is touched
+title: How to prevent a List from scrolling when a child of a custom item renderer is touched (Starling version)
 ---

 Sometimes, when you interact with the child of a custom item renderer, you want to ensure that the list won't start scrolling at the same time.
 For instance, if the child is a slider or another component that requires dragging, you don't want that drag to simultaneously scroll the list.